aws-samples/amazon-connect-cicd-workshop/amzconnect-supporting-infra/README.md

     - Provide a instanceAlias and instanceStorageBucketName.
 These needs to be globally unique and follow the naming rules.
     - An [AWS Step Function](https://aws.amazon.com/step-functions/) will run.
 The Step Functions will append dev/staging/prod to whatever you use here to make sure that they are different from each other.
 The config file will also configure the instance storage requirements as well as two queues which we need for our test flows to work.

+- **TODO** Does instanceStorageBucketName need to be lowercase or does your code handle this?
 ```
 {
   "instanceAlias": "mytestalias-aaazzz",